DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Depending on the versions some data might not be possible to apply, so expect loss of data if you are updating an old file.

 If you have a file with a "Legacy Rig" (Rigged in LC 1.0-1.3), you can try to "Update Vehicle Rig" too, but the successrate will be lower.

+If a new version of the Launch Control Add-on is available, a box will pop up here notifying you about this.
+You can either pick to "Ignore" and not get this notification anymore, or head "To Download Page" to update your version of the add-on.
+Make sure you are logged into the selected download page and that you picked the right page inside the Add-on Preferences for Launch Control.